-Our recources for development and testing on the Mac platform are more limited than others.
-Development is done on quite an old release of Mac OS, as this gives the best possibility of compatability with the widest range of customer machines.
+Our resources for development and testing on the Mac platform are more limited than others.
+Development is done on quite an old release of Mac OS, as this gives the best possibile compatibility with the widest range of customer machines.
 We cannot guarantee the application will run correctly on all systems, so please take advantage of the free trial period.

 The full product download file is a normal Mac "dmg".
 It contains the application itself and a folder with the data files.
 Full installation instructions are also provided.

 The application (PlantBase.app) can be copied into the usual Applications system directory or an alternative location. (the option of a 32-bit application build is also provided - see below).
 The data folder can be placed wherever the user chooses, for example under the user's Home directory would be typical.
 The location of the data files may need to be given at the start of the first run.

 Initially new installations will run as a 20 day trial.
 Further use requires entry of a licence code.
 This licence code is exactly the same for both Windows and Mac editions.
 Existing Windows customers can simply use their original code.
 New users will need to purchase a licence code, valid for both Mac and Windows.

 Important :- Plant Base is not currently available from the Apple Store and is not digitally signed with an Apple developer identity.
 On Mac OS Mountain Lion or later your system may therefore complain about installing it.
 However, you can enable installation by adjusting the Security & Privacy setting in System Preferences.
 This can be reset to the original value immediately after installation if you wish.
 For the MacOS Sierra release and later the procedure for non-store apps is slightly different - best to search the Mac support forums for the method and full explanation.